 - 1.9 The Monitoring Officer in consultation with the Section 151 Officer have delegated powers to make incidental amendments from time to time to these Rules where changes comply with changes in legislation or changes to job titles/roles. - 1.10 Members have a key role in providing oversight to the Rules set out below, in making key decisions on major projects considering the recommendations of Officers.
 Full details of the role that Members play in procurement activity can be found in the LGA's A Councillor's Guide to Procurement, 2019 edition (local.gov.uk). - 1.11 In the case of a breach to these Rules, the Responsible Officer must make an immediate report to the Section 151 Officer detailing the nature of the breach and any management action taken to address the issues arising from the breach.
-The Section 151 Officer will maintain a record of all such breaches which will be reported to the relevant Committee periodically. - 2 Governing Legislation - 2.1 With effect from 24 February 2025, the Council's procurement activities will be regulated by the Procurement Act 2023 and the Procurement Regulations 2024 and where applicable (for certain health services) the Provider Selection Regime. - There is also a wider legislative framework that may be appropriate including the Social Value Act 2012, Transparency Code 2015, Bribery Act 2019 which Officers must have regard to. - Where a procurement was started under the Public Contract Regulations (2015), governance for that procurement or contract continues to be those Regulations rather than the Procurement Act (2023).
-In the case of procurement activities/contracts started under the Public Contract Regulations (2016) they are governed by those Regulations until either: - 2.3.1 The end of the contract in question. - 2.3.2 For a framework / Dynamic Purchasing System (DPS), the end of the last call off contract. - 3 Objectives - 3.1 The Procurement Act (2023) sets out a series of objectives which procurement activities must have regard to, they are: - 3.1e1 Delivering value for money - 3.1e2 Maximising public benefit - 3.1e3 Sharing information for the purposes of allowing suppliers and others to understand the Council's policies and decisions. - 3.1e4 Acting, and being seen to act, with integrity. - 3.2 Procurement activities must also have regard to the National Procurement Policy Statement which sets out national priorities for procurement. - 3.3 It is important that procurement activities support the delivery of the Council's ambitions.
+The Section 151 Officer will maintain a record of all such breaches which will be reported to the relevant Committee periodically.

+2 Governing Legislation

+- 2.1 With effect from 24 February 2025, the Council's procurement activities will be regulated by the Procurement Act 2023 and the Procurement Regulations 2024 and where applicable (for certain health services) the Provider Selection Regime. - 2.2 There is also a wider legislative framework that may be appropriate including the Social Value Act 2012, Transparency Code 2015, Bribery Act 2010 which Officers must have regard to. - 2.3 Where a procurement was started under the Public Contract Regulations (2015), governance for that procurement or contract continues to be those Regulations rather than the Procurement Act (2023).
+In the case of procurement activities/contracts started under the Public Contract Regulations (2015) they are governed by those Regulations until either: - 2.3.1 The end of the contract in question. - 2.3.2 For a framework / Dynamic Purchasing System (DPS), the end of the last call off contract.